Arrive curious. Graduate prepared.

 Wells takes a cutting-edge approach to higher education by incorporating hands-on experience as part of every student’s core curriculum, regardless of major.
 Course materials are tied directly to career development through internships, off-campus study, research, and community service.

-By graduation, 97% of seniors complete an internship.
-Recently students have interned with Bank of New York (New York City), British Parliament (London), CNBC (Washington, D.C.), City Hall of the 13th District (Paris), Fidelity Investments (Boston), Hollings Marine Laboratory (South Carolina), Parker School (Hawaii), Smithsonian Institute (D.C.), Upstate Medical Center (Syracuse, New York), Wells Fargo Bank (San Francisco), the West African Research Center (Senegal), and many others.
+By graduation 100% of seniors complete an internship.
+Recently students have interned with Bank of New York (New York City), British Parliament (London), CNBC (Washington, DC), City Hall of the 13th District (Paris), Fidelity Investments (Boston), Hollings Marine Laboratory (South Carolina), Parker School (Hawaii), Smithsonian Institute (DC), Upstate Medical Center (Syracuse, New York), Wells Fargo Bank (San Francisco), the West African Research Center (Senegal), and many others.

 Wells also offers off-campus study affiliations locally with Cornell University and Ithaca College.

-Aurora, New York On the eastern shore of Cayuga Lake in New York State’s Finger Lakes resort region, Wells’s campus sits on more than 300 acres in an area known for its high concentration of prestigious schools and abundant outdoor recreational opportunities.
+On the eastern shore of Cayuga Lake in New York State’s Finger Lakes resort region, the Wells College campus sits on more than 300 acres in an area known for its high concentration of prestigious schools and abundant outdoor recreational opportunities.
 Wells is named in leading college guides as one of the most beautiful campuses in the nation.

 Size of Campus: More than 300 acres

-Pre-professional Studies Education (elementary and secondary certification), engineering, health professions, and law; more than half of Wells graduates choose to attend graduate or professional school.
+Business, Education (Elementary and Secondary certification), Engineering, Health Professions, and Law; more than half of Wells graduates choose to attend graduate or professional school.

 International Student Services: Please contact Amy Staples, Director of International Programs, Cleveland 212, 315-364-3258, email@example.com

 Financial Aid: Nearly 100% of Wells students receive financial aid in the form of grants, scholarships, loans, and work-study.
-The cost of a Wells education is, in many cases, very competitive with the cost of most comparable schools.
-We offer scholarships up to $20,000 per year.
+The cost of a Wells education is very competitive with the cost of most comparable schools.
+Generous scholarship awards are available for international students.
 We also require a Certificate of Finances from international students.

 December 15: Students whose first choice is Wells are encouraged to apply under the Early Decision option.
 This is a binding admission option.
 If admitted, Early Decision applicants agree to accept Wells’s offer of admission and agree to withdraw their applications to all other colleges.
 Students receive Early Decision notification by January 15.